All Products

 GROUP BY l_table.key1

-RIGHT OUTER JOIN/GROUP BY RIGHT
+RIGHT OUTER JOIN, GROUP BY right side

 l_table RIGHT OUTER JOIN r_table